Jerry Gustafson

-Jerry F. Gustafson (born 1934) is an American former professional football quarterback who played one season with the BC Lions of the Western Interprovincial Football Union (WIFU).
-He was selected by the San Francisco 49ers in the 27th round of the 1956 NFL draft after playing college football at Stanford University.
+Jerry F. Gustafson (born 1934) is an American former professional football player who was a quarterback for one season with the BC Lions of the Western Interprovincial Football Union (WIFU).
+He was selected by the San Francisco 49ers in the 27th round of the 1956 NFL draft after playing college football for the Stanford Indians (now Cardinal).

 Early life and college

 Jerry F. Gustafson was born in 1934.
 He played high school football at Astoria High School in Astoria, Oregon.
 He completed 27 of 66 passes for six touchdowns his junior year in 1950 as the team finished 7–2.
 Gustafson threw 15 touchdowns as a senior in 1951, leading the team to 11 straight wins and a playoff loss.
 He also played basketball in high school, helping Astoria advance to two consecutive state tournaments.
 He was a team captain in basketball his senior season.
 Gustafson graduated from Astoria High in 1952.
 He was later inducted into the school's athletics hall of fame.

 Gustafson initially planned to attend the University of Washington but ended up switching to Stanford University, where he played college football for the Stanford Indians.
 He was on the freshman team in 1952 and was a three-year letterman from 1953 to 1955.
 He was mostly a backup during his time at Stanford, but split time with John Brodie as a senior in 1955.